a1v0/a1v0.de/draft-articles/flashing-lily58-keyboard.md

 This guide is for anybody with a Lily58 keyboard with Pro Micro controllers, where the controllers have a "RESET" button.

 If you don't have these things, my solution may still work, but I can't say for sure.

+## Installing QMK

+First, you'll need to [install QMK](https://msys.qmk.fm/guide).
+I initially installed regular Windows QMK, but it was extremely slow.
+I switched to QMK for WSL which worked much better.

+Install QMK WSL in your normal Windows system (not on WSL).
+However, make sure that your `qmk_firmware` is situated in WSL.
+If not, your keymap compilations will take _forever_.